-The Governing Body has several plans for the academic year 2022-2023 including:
+The Governing Body has several plans for the academic year 2020-2021 including:

-- Maintaining and improving standards in the face of an ever-changing educational landscape. - Maintaining the ethos of school in the face of an ever-changing political landscape. - Maintaining the financial stability of the school in the face of continuing financial cutbacks. - Increasing the focus on home learning and co-curricular activities. - Agreed remote working and web based meetings / teaching where possible. - Contribute towards a strategy to protecting the school community during the cost of living crisis.
+- Maintaining and improving standards in the face of an ever-changing educational landscape. - Maintaining the ethos of school in the face of an ever-changing political landscape. - Maintaining the financial stability of the school in the face of continuing financial cutbacks. - Increasing the focus on home learning and co-curricular activities. - Agreed remote working and web based meetings / teaching where possible. - Contribute towards a strategy to protecting the School community during the Coronavirus pandemic.